- 2 kg plums

 - 1 - 2 packs edible silver leaf (depending on your budget – each pack contains 2 sheets)

 - 12 sheets fine-leaf gelatine

 - 4 tbsp sloe gin (optional)

-- a little sunflower oil, for oiling the mould
+- 1 tsp sunflower oil, for oiling the mould

 Halve and stone the plums.
 Place in a large pan with the sugar and 3 tablespoons water, cover and cook over a medium heat for 10 minutes, stirring occasionally, until the plums are releasing lots of juice.
 Then simmer over a low heat, covered, for 20 minutes until the plums have collapsed.

 Transfer to a jelly bag or 2 sieves and leave to drip for about 2 hours (don’t force the syrup through or the jelly will be cloudy).
 Measure the plum syrup – you should have about 750ml-1 litre plum syrup.
 You need 1.1 litres in total, so stir in a little cold water to make up this amount.
 Discard or reserve the cooked plum pulp (see above).